Winecoff Hotel fire: Impact on fire codes

 Fireproof construction was a term primarily originating with the insurance industry, which was chiefly concerned with property loss claims.
 A "fireproof building" could withstand a severe fire and be returned to service once its interior finishes were replaced, without total loss due to collapse or damage to adjoining structures.
 The Building Exits Code was significantly revised in 1948 to address issues of finish combustibility, detection and warning, and provisions related to the number of people in the building.

 To highlight its principal emphasis, the Building Exits Code was retitled the Code for Safety to Life from Fire in 1966, which was further developed and re-titled as the Life Safety Code.

 The Winecoff fire led to the incorporation of wartime research into the flammability of building materials into code requirements and design standards, recognizing the existence of flashover as a means of fire propagation.
 The Winecoff was cited as a notable example in which multiple flashovers served to propagate the fire at each successive level.
 The La Salle and Winecoff fires, in which combustible finish materials were prominent hazards, spurred the adoption of the Steiner tunnel test which had been used by Underwriters Laboratories to establish the relative fire hazard of materials as the ASTM-E84 and NFPA-255 standards from 1958.
 The prohibition of operable transoms in guest rooms was a direct result of the Winecoff fire.

 The Winecoff fire also stimulated debate concerning the ex post facto enforcement of new fire code requirements in older properties.
 Until the rash of hotel fires in 1946, such legislation was regarded as an unconstitutional taking of property.
 Newer legislation enabled the enforcement of standards for existing buildings in addition to new construction.

 Memorials

-Family and friends of victims and survivors gathered in Sandy Springs for the 70th anniversary of the fire and remember the victims.
+Family and friends of victims and survivors gathered in Sandy Springs for the 70th anniversary of the fire and to remember the victims.

-South of the hotel, stands a historical marker that commemorates the victims, survivors and the fire.
-It reads "dedicated to the victims, the survivors and the firemen who fought the Winecoff fire."
+South of the hotel stands a historical marker that commemorates the victims, survivors and the fire.
+It reads "dedicated to the victims, the survivors, and the firemen who fought the Winecoff fire."

 There is also a memorial at the Millenium Gate Museum in Atlantic Station in the lawn.